Food insecure seniors face a variety of poor health outcomes, including chronic disease and a greater risk of falls.

 SNAP: A vital program to improving health

 Participating in the Supplemental Nutrition Assistance Program (SNAP) is one of the most effective ways to reduce food insecurity and improve health outcomes.
-Currently, over 4.8 million low-income adults over age 60 participate in SNAP, receiving on average $106 per month to help put food on the table, and reducing overall food insecurity by at least 30%.
+Currently, roughly 5 million low-income adults over age 60 participate in SNAP, receiving on average $104 per month to help put food on the table, and reducing overall food insecurity by at least 30%.

 SNAP enables older adults to free up financial resources and enables them to meet critical health needs.
 Recent research into the health outcomes of older adults enrolled in SNAP finds that: